codius/examples/README.md

 Standard bootstrap of React.
 > `manifest/create-react-app-manifest.json`

+### quakejs-codius

+Runs a Javascript implementation of a Quake Server based on [quakejs](https://github.com/inolen/quakejs).

 ### host-list

 Crawls the codius peer list and displays the peers it finds.
 It's a good test